The whole picture – with just a single click. Find out here where our branches are located, what services they offer and

-With regard to sustainability, REMEX focuses on three topics: climate protection, landscape conservation and the optimisation of landfill quotas by optimising recycling and recovery results.
+With regard to sustainability, REMEX focuses on three topics: climate protection, landscape conservation and the optimisation of landfill quotas through the best possible recycling and recovery results.
 The environmental contribution that we achieve through our activities can be quantified, particularly with regard to the production of substitute construction materials, metal recovery and land remediation.

 REMEX recovers a large number of metals from the processing of mineral waste – mainly copper, aluminium and iron scrap.
 These serve as secondary raw material sources for the metal processing industry.
 Compared to metal products from primary material sources, CO2 consumption in the production of recycled metals is significantly reduced.
 By recovering the metals in our plants and optimising the recycling technologies used, we make valuable secondary metals available to the market, which reduce greenhouse gas emissions by more than 600,000 tonnes per year.

 Emission savings through recovery of valuable metals